Broad Haven

 Broad Haven (Aberllydan) is a village and seaside resort in the south east corner of St Bride's Bay at the western terminus of the B4341 road in south Pembrokeshire, Wales.

 Broad Haven and Little Haven together form the Havens community and division of Pembrokeshire County Council.
 The 2001 census records a population of 1,328 for the Havens.
 The only church in Broad Haven is the Baptist church, although there are Anglican churches in nearby Little Haven.

 It is a seaside resort with a large west-facing Blue Flag beach offering safe bathing for families and good surfing, windsurfing and sailing opportunities.
 The north end of Broad Haven beach has a number of interesting geological features including folding, a stack (locally known as Lion Rock) and natural arches.
-The town has a number of restaurants and pubs including The Galleon Inn and The Ocean.
-Broad Haven should not to be confused with the Broad Haven South beach near Bosherston in south Pembrokeshire.
+The town has a number of restaurants and pubs.

+Broad Haven should not be confused with the Broad Haven South beach near Bosherston in south Pembrokeshire.